PotatoMania/uconsole-cm3/README.md

 For Arch users: there's a [firmware package](https://gitlab.manjaro.org/manjaro-arm/packages/community/ap6256-firmware) to enable WiFi and BT hardware, packaged by Manjaro devs.
 It replaces the firmware packages derived from Armbian's and RPi's repositories.

+BT & WiFi coexistence may need further tweaking.
+When there's traffic over 2.4G WiFi, BT audio will stutter.
+Read [this post](https://community.infineon.com/t5/AIROC-Wi-Fi-and-Wi-Fi-Bluetooth/Bluetooth-audio-streaming-WiFi-inteference/td-p/379269) for available parameters.
+I failed to make BT audio stable with 2.4G WiFi.
+One workaround is soft-blocking WiFi using rfkill, or use 5G WiFi only.
+Contributions welcomed.

 ### 4G/LTE modem

 On uConsole with CM3, the official LTE modem will __ALWAYS__ be powered up on boot because the initial pulls of the pins.